-Ethics is a set of moral principles that govern the behavior of a group or individual.
-Therefore, computer ethics is set of moral principles that regulate the use of computers.
-Some common issues of computer ethics include intellectual property rights (such as copyrighted electronic content), privacy concerns, and how computers affect society.
+Ethics is a set of moral principles that govern the behavior of an individual or group of people.
+Computer ethics is the application of moral principles to the use of computers and the Internet.
+Examples include intellectual property rights, privacy policies, and online etiquette, or "netiquette".